HEP-FCC/fcc-tutorials/FccSoftwareGettingStartedFastSim.md

     ntuple
 -   read this ntuple with ROOT to make a few plots

-But first, you will set up a working directory for your analysis, please folow [Installation](#installation)
+But first, you will set up a working directory for your analysis.

 ### Set up your working directory

-Start by getting the master branch of [FCCSW](/twiki/bin/view/FCC/FccSoftwareGettingStarted#Optional_install_FCCSW) and proceed with installation.
-If not already in
+Start by installing [FCCSW]https://github.com/HEP-FCC/FCCSW if not already done.
-**FCCSW** directory:
+If FCCSW is already installed, go in **FCCSW** directory:

     cd PATHTOMYFCCSW/FCCSW